22.01.2021

 We chose the Indian states of Uttar Pradesh, Maharashtra and Tamil Nadu as our primary ground of research to understand the existing supply chain functionalities.
 Our primary research involved telephonic interviews and surveys with farmers and field experts especially who are in social media, analysing published papers, studying articles related to industry and following the current news related to industry.
 From our primary research, we found that the Sugarcane crop goes through 4 important stages in the entire supply chain HARVESTING -> TRANSPORTATION -> WEIGHING -> CRUSHING.
 The time delay in each stage is combined to cause Cut to Crush delay and each stage has its own one or many micro components which are responsible for causing delay.
 Below are the issues we found during our research.

-Harvesting• Poor labour management and lack of machinery results in longer harvest time
+Harvesting | • Poor labour management and lack of machinery results in longer harvest time • Non-adherence to pre-booked crushing time slot |

-Transportation• Non-availability of timely logistic services from mill or third-party service providers
+Transportation | • Non-availability of timely logistic services from mill or third-party service providers |

-• Poor cane delivery scheduling and communication between farmers and mills
+Weighing | • Huge queue of vehicles outside mill to weigh the sugarcane • Poor cane delivery scheduling and communication between farmers and mills |

 Through our secondary research we identified that there is no scarcity of resources for better functioning of supply chain but the resources available are not properly utilized and managed. we identified that the main reason which is causing the issues in each stage is the improper collaboration and poor communication between various stakeholders like farmers, mill management and other third-party service providers involved in the supply chain and then the poor management when it comes to functioning of sugar mills.